Christine 1958 Plymouth Fury

 I'm very pleased with the chrome trim that adorns the car.
 I also love the quality of the paintwork.
 The color red really goes nice with the chrome trim and white roof.

-Christine is highly detailed and loaded with features like the blacked out windows the car gets in evil mode.
-Other features are a opening hood that reveals the 350 golden commando engine in high detail, opening doors, allowing viewing of the detailed interior with working steering and moving bench seat.
-Also the trunk opens up to show a spare tire and accurate trunk lining (sorry, not shown in pics).
+Christine is highly detailed and loaded with features like the blacked-out windows the car gets in evil mode.
+Other features are an opening hood that reveals the 350 golden commando engine in high detail, opening doors, allowing viewing of the detailed interior with working steering and moving bench seat.
+Also, the trunk opens up to show a spare tire and accurate trunk lining (sorry, not shown in pics).

 This car looks great from any angle, even the undercarriage is very accurate.